dynamic-interactive-democracy/did-includes/README.md

 To see the current includes and play around with them, you should run the manual test environment.

 You must have a postgres server installed on your computer to do so.
+[pgAdmin](https://www.pgadmin.org/download/) is a good place to start with that.

 First, install all the required dependencies: